jcesarperez/todo-rails/docs/02_generate_todo_model.md

 - Maps to a database table (`todos`)
 - Contains business logic and validations
 - Validators like `validates :title, presence: true` ensure data integrity
+- Schema annotations document what attributes it has

 **Migration**: Defines database schema
 - Creates/modifies tables